blackducksoftware/ohloh_api/reference/contributor_language_fact.md

 + __language_nice_name__
     The `nice_name` of the Language measured.
 + __comment_ratio__
     The fraction of new lines added by this contributor in this language which are comments.
-Note that Ohloh does not track the net lines of current code attributable to an specific individual.
+Note that Open Hub does not track the net lines of current code attributable to an specific individual.
 This statistic merely sums over all new lines added, and does not consider whether the added lines were later removed by this contributor or any other.
 + __man_months__
     The total number of calendar months in which this contributor made at least one commit using this Language.
 Months in which there was no activity in this Language for this contributor are not counted.
 + __commits__